The process of materiality, step by step

 Seminars and conferences

-Sector associations (OGCI, etc.)
+Sector associations (OGCI, etc)

-Suppliers and contractors
+Suppliers and partners

 How we add value at Repsol(1)